DaVinci Resolve vs. Premiere Pro: 2024 Winner Revealed!

 Resolve is widely used for professional editing and is an industry favorite.

-Does Hollywood use Resolve of Premiere Pro?
+Does Hollywood use Resolve or Premiere Pro?

 Both Hollywood and the industry at large use both for editing, with each software having its own presence and popularity among professionals.